 What does it mean to be a Christian and an artist?
 In this collection of essays Flannery O’Connor takes the subject head on.
 You may not always agree with her, but she represents her own position with memorable clarity and precision. —Joel Sheesley

-Jaroslay Pelikan, The Illustrated Jesus Through the Centuries (New Haven, CT: Yale University Press, 1997).
+Pelikan, Jaroslay.
+The Illustrated Jesus Through the Centuries.
+New Haven: Yale University Press, 1997.

 This book features an introduction by Patricia Pongrancz and a lengthy and insightful essay by Wayne Roosa entitled, “Dancing in the Dark, Waltzing in Wonder: Contemporary Art about Faith.”
 The handsome volume also includes color plates featuring the work of 44 artists, many of them members of CIVA over the years. —Cameron J. Anderson

-Reproduces recent artworks by fifteen North American artists who explore nontraditional notions of beauty in the human body.
+This book features works of art by fifteen North American artists who explore non-traditional notions of beauty in the human body.
 These works introduce brokenness—physical, mental, and spiritual—into their renderings of human figures.
 Bearing witness to the surprising beauty found in moments of suffering, loss, and injury, they turn Western ideas of beauty on their head and inside out.
 In addition to exquisite color reproductions, the book contains five informative essays on art and religion by respected art historians and curators, including: Theodore Prescott, Timothy Verdon, Lisa deBoer, and Gordon Fuglie.
 Featured artists: Gabrielle Bakker, Stephen De Staebler, Gaela Erwin, Erica Grimm-Vance, Rick Harden, Bruce Herman, Edward Knippers, Timothy Lowly, Mary McCleary, John Nava, David J. Robinson, Joel C. Sheesley, Melissa Weinman, Patty Wickman, and Jerome Witkin.

 Written by a Russian Orthodox liturgical theologian, this book sketches the contours of a sacramental and liturgical worldview that affirms the importance of aesthetic experience. —Daniel Siedell.

-A highly engaging history of the Craftsman, Craft, and Craftsmanship–the three major headings under which Sennett organizes this book.
+A engaging history of the craftsman, craft, and craftsmanship—the three major headings under which Sennett organizes this book.
 For those wondering about the place of things made by hand in a age that is so marked by mechanical and digital technologies, Sennett recounts the history of manual and tactile making and creating (by hand) including both the relationship between apprentices and their mentors and the place and importance of guilds in social and economic life.
 And interesting and pleasurable read. —Cameron J. Anderson

 This inspiring and beautiful book for prayer and meditation presents in contemporary words and images an interpretation of some of the earliest examples of Christian expression.
 Using stained glass, award-winning artist Sarah Hall explores the religious imagery found in the catacombs of Rome.
 Here, early Christians used simple illustrations to depict their faith living “in glad confidence in the love of God.”
 Using prayerful, meditative words, Bob Schantz further interprets Hall’s art as well as the original story it is based on.
 The result of this collaboration is a work of wonder and silent reflection.

-Daniel A. Siedell, God in the Gallery: A Christian Embrace of Modern Art (Grand Rapids, MI: Baker Academic, 2008).
+Siedell, Daniel A. God in the Gallery: A Christian Embrace of Modern Art.
+Grand Rapids: Baker Academic, 2008.

-James K. Smith, Desiring the Kingdom: Worship, Worldview, and Kingdom Formation (Grand Rapids, MI: Baker Academic, 2009).
+Smith, James K. Desiring the Kingdom: Worship, Worldview, and Kingdom Formation.
+Grand Rapids: Baker Academic, 2009.

 This volume, by CIVA member Betty Spackman, is presented as an “image journal” and textbook concerning the modern and postmodern phenomenon of kitsch and Christianity.
 This is not a quick and easy denouncement from one of the art elite, nor a full embrace of everything sentimental.
 This stunningly designed book explores the gamut of kitsch and faith as it strives to call into question our entrenched views on the subject.

-Alva William Steffler, Symbols of the Christian Faith (Grand Rapids, MI: Eerdmans Publishing, 2002).
+Steffler, Alva William.
+Symbols of the Christian Faith.
+Grand Rapids, MI: Eerdmans Publishing, 2002.

 Written by polymath and ubiquitous author and critic, George Steiner; a challenging book that questions whether or not human culture can continue to exist without the “real presence” of God – at least in the form of a “gamble on transcendence.”
 A broad and sweeping look at the very basis of our artistic and literary traditions and their rootedness in courtesia – intellectual hospitality, meaning the entertaining of strangers that has sometimes opened us to the supernatural Other. –Bruce Herman